Giancarlo Camolese

-Giancarlo Camolese (born 25 February 1961 in Turin) is an Italian football (soccer) manager, TV sports caster, ex footballer, university lecturer at SUISM in Turin and instructor at the Coverciano Training Centre for players and technical staff.
+Giancarlo Camolese (born 25 February 1961) is an Italian football manager and former player.

-Biography

-Following his career as footballer he completed his studies and graduated from Turin University in physical education and sport with a final mark of 110/110 cum laude in 2002.

-Career

-Player
+Playing career

-As midfielder, Camolese began his professional career in the Unione Sportiva San Mauro and then made his first-team debut with Torino in 1974.
+Camolese was born in Turin.
+A midfielder, he began his professional career in the Unione Sportiva San Mauro and then made his first-team debut with Torino in 1974.
 He played for Biellese, Reggina, Alessandria, Lazio, Padova, Vicenza, Taranto and for Saviglianese at the end of his career.

 He played a total of 230 matches in Serie C, which is currently the Lega Pro, and 141 matches in Serie B for Lazio, Padova and Taranto, while he never made his debut in Serie A, having only played for Torino in the Coppa Italia.
 He rose to fame with Lazio starting from -9 in the 1986–87 season and was promoted into Serie A at the end of the 1987–88 football season.

-Coach
+Coaching career

-He began his coaching career as Saviglianese’s youth coach which was the team in which he had terminated his career as footballer.
+Camolese began his coaching career as Saviglianese's youth coach which was the team in which he had terminated his career as footballer.
 He was hired by Torino as second coach of the first team managed by Mauro Sandreani and later by Lido Vieri.

 In the following season he worked as vice coach for Graeme Souness and then Edy Reya.

 In 1998, he took part in the "Supercorso di Coverciano" (super course for coaches) which he passed with flying colours.
 In 1999, he worked for Torino as coach for the Youth Under 20, which he took to the national football championship finals.